THUDM/GRAND/README.md

 # grand
-This is the anonymous code of paper: Graph Random Neural Network
+This is the code of paper: Graph Random Neural Network

 ## Requirements
 * Python 3.7.3